aricaldeira/pyspread/pyspread/share/doc/manual/file_menu.md

 ## File → Print

 **Print** prints the spreadsheet.
 First, a dialog similar to **Print preview** is opened, in which the spreadsheet extents (rows, columns and tables) can be selected.
 After pressing o.k., a operation system specific print dialog is opened.
-This dialog provied an option to start printing.
+This dialog provided an option to start printing.

 ----------